FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Our FedCross Approach

 \subsection{Overview of FedCross}

 The architecture of FedCross consists of a central cloud server and multiple local devices, which is the same as conventional one-to-multi FL frameworks.
 The main difference is that FedCross uses a multi-to-multi training and aggregation mechanism.
-In specific, FedCross uses multiple isomorphic middleware models for local training and updates these middleware models by a cross-aggregation strategy.
-FedCross still generates a global model, but the global model is only for deployment rather than model training.
-Figure~\ref{fig:framework} presents the framework and workflow of FedCross, which shows all the above two processes, i.e., model training and global model generation.
-The model training process trains middleware models, which involves 4 steps: \begin{itemize} \item \textbf{Step 1 (Middleware Model Dispatching):} The cloud server randomly dispatches $K$ middleware models to $K$ local clients.
-Note that each client receives a unique middleware model.
+Specifically, FedCross uses multiple homogeneous middleware models for local training and updates these middleware models with a cross-aggregation strategy.
+FedCross still generates a global model, but this global model is only for deployment rather than model training.

+Figure~\ref{fig:framework} presents the framework for FedCross, which shows the two processes above, i.e., model training and global model generation.
+Assume that there are a total of $N$ clients.
+In each FL round, there are $K$ clients participating in local training, where $K\leq N$.
+The model training process trains middleware models, which consists of 4 steps: \begin{itemize}[leftmargin=*] \item \textbf{Step 1 (Middleware Model Dispatching):} The cloud server randomly dispatches $K$ middleware models to $K$ local clients, where each client receives one middleware model.

-\item \textbf{Step 2 (Middleware Model Training):} Clients train their received middleware model independently with local data. \item \textbf{Step 3 (Model Upload):} Uploading all the middleware models from clients to the cloud server.
+\item \textbf{Step 2 (Middleware Model Training):} Clients train their received middleware models independently with local data. \item \textbf{Step 3 (Model Uploading):} All the clients upload their trained middleware models to the cloud server.

-\item \textbf{Step 4 (Multi-Model Cross Aggregation):} For each middleware model $m_i$ ($ 1\leq i \leq K$), our method choose a collaborative model $m_j$ ($j \neq i$) as a complement.
-By aggregating each middleware model and its collaborative model with weights of $\alpha$ and $1-\alpha$, the cloud server can generate $K$ new middleware models (i.e., $m^{\prime}_1, ..., m^{\prime}_K$) for next round training. \end{itemize} The global model generation process aggregates multiple trained middleware models to generate a global model.
-Since in FedCross the global model is only used for model deployment, the global model generation and model training processes are asynchronous.
+\item \textbf{Step 4 (Multi-Model Cross-Aggregation):} For each middleware model $m_i$ ($ 1\leq i \leq K$), FedCross chooses another middleware model $m_j$ ($j \neq i$) as the collaborative model.
+By aggregating each middleware model and its collaborative model with weights of $\alpha$ and $1-\alpha$, respectively, the cloud server generates $K$ new middleware models (i.e., $m^{\prime}_1, ..., m^{\prime}_K$) for the next-round training. \end{itemize} The global model generation process aggregates multiple trained middleware models to generate a global model.
+Since in FedCross the global model is only used for the model deployment, the global model generation does not need to be performed in every FL round.